jinmmin/beanboat.github.io/_posts/2021-10-02-yellowstone-and-grand-teton.md

 <b>Cascade Canyon</b>
 <img src="/media/yellowstone-grand-teton/IMGR21520.JPG" />

-Our first time horseback ride.
+Our first time horseback riding.
 <img src="/media/yellowstone-grand-teton/IMG_4948.JPG" />

 Yellowstone used to have a primitive way of crossing the rivers by using a line.
 The old lady that did the floating with us told us that the facility was broken by a group of boy scouts in a summer.